FontysVenlo/prj4e-repository-group_e02/documentation/circuit.md

 ## Current Circuit Diagram

 **Main features:** microcontroller, speaker, compass, distance sensor are powered by 4S battery pack (6V) through a stepdown converter; Motors are powered with 2S LiPo batteries (7.4V) with implemented AD conversion for voltage tracking from one of the batteries.
 Both power sources are additionally protected with fuses - 400mA and slow 800mA repectively, - and are controlled with DPDT toggle switch.

+Remarks:
+- Only bridge the ground, power rows MUST NOT be bridged
+- Due to the limited functionality of the tool, on diagram ground wires are colored blue, while the real life wires are black

 ![Circuit Diagram](/documentation/images/circuit_image_v5.svg)
 *Link to the project: https://app.cirkitdesigner.com/project/20f3ba8c-a90e-4b3a-8cf0-a0710fcb53cf*